-2. Clearing Away the Piles
+Clear Away the Paper Piles

 Practice Mindful Tidying

-Marie Kondo has great advice in her book The Life-Changing Magic of Tidying Up.
-She recommends tidying up by category.
-For example, if you have several makeup drawers, it makes no sense to just tidy a single drawer at a time.
-Why not?
-It’s because you might have duplicates of the same item in different drawers, and not even realize it!
+Marie Kondo has great advice in her book ‘The Life-Changing Magic of Tidying Up’.
+If you haven’t read it already, be sure to pick up a copy!
+One of the things she recommends is tidying up by category.
+For example, if you have several makeup drawers, it makes no sense to just tidy a single drawer at a time, because you might have duplicates of the same item in different drawers, and not even realize it!

-4. Designate 5 Minutes a Day
+Designate 5 Minutes a Day to Tidying

 When tidying up the rest of your home, create a list of all the areas you want to tackle.
 Write them down on a piece of paper.
 Add a room name or category, and then under each room name or category, add a checklist of all the areas that need to be addressed.
 Then, prioritize these areas.
 Which matters most to you?
 What bugs you the most?
 Start there.

 Next, designate five minutes a day for tidying a particular area.
 Seriously, just five minutes!
 But the trick is to do it EVERY DAY.
 You’ll end up finding that this is more effective than trying to block out a whole day.
-You’ll just end up dreading that day as it approaches on the calendar, and the whole thing will start to feel like a big, messy, and possibly even overwhelming project.
+You’ll just end up dreading that day as it approaches the calendar, and the whole thing will start to feel like a big, messy, and possibly even overwhelming project.
 Rather, take the mental approach that you’re really just setting aside five minutes a day to start a good habit.
 You can even set a simple timer on your phone if that helps.
 Those five minutes really do feel fulfilling, and you’ll soon see that the time truly flies by.